fafalone/WinDevLib/README.md

 Special thanks to GCUser99 for helping normalize API declaration in this project. 👍

+4) Member names in UDTs have in almost all cases use their official SDK names, even where VB6 programmers traditionally used others.
+If you encounter errors where UDT members are missing, check the definition to see if the name has changed.
+This may also happen where unions are worked around in different ways.

-4) Callbacks that were previously LongPtr now expect a delegate function in many cases.
+6) **CURRENTLY N/A DUE TO BUGS** Callbacks that were previously LongPtr now expect a delegate function in many cases.
 A delegate is a typed function pointer defined with the correct prototype for the function it references.
 For compatibility these function the same way as previously and you need not make any changes, it's merely a better, easier way of defining callbacks that's also much closer to the C/C++ source. tB may show a warning, but it can be turned off.\
 To use these, you can view the definition then make a regular function with that name and those arguments.
 See the [twinBASIC documentation overview of delegates](https://github.com/twinbasic/documentation/wiki/twinBASIC-Features#delegate-types-for-call-by-pointer) for more details and examples of using this new feature.

 > [!TIP]